 The 1986 and 1992 images clearly show farm abandonment.
 Agriculture appears as a collage of bright green (growing crops) and tan (highly reflective bare ground).
 Many of these areas appear a flat gray-green in 1992, indicating natural vegetation that has taken over the abandoned fields.
 The 2011 and 2018 images show that this land change persists.

 While the reactor was still on fire, all settlements within 30 km were evacuated, including Pripyat (1986 population 45,000), Chernobyl (1986 population 12,000), and 94 other villages (estimated total population 40,000).
-As of 1992, this area remained almost completely abandoned and is called the Chernobyl exclusion zone.
+This area remains almost completely abandoned and is called the Chernobyl exclusion zone.
 The area is a mixture of former agriculture, forest, and marshland.
 It has been mostly free from human intervention since 1986.